galaxyproject/training-material/topics/introduction/tutorials/galaxy-reproduce/tutorial.md

 This training will demonstrate how to reproduce analyses performed in the Galaxy framework.
 Before we start with the hands-on part, we would like to give you some information about Galaxy.

-Galaxy is a scientific workflow, data integration and data and analysis persistence and publishing platform.
+Galaxy is a scientific workflow, data integration and data analysis and publishing platform.
 Galaxy is an open-source platform for accessible, reproducible, and transparent computational research.
-While Galaxy was started to allow non-bioinformaticians to analyze DNA sequencing data, it nowadays enables analysis tasks of many different domains including typical omics-type of analyses in biology, machine learning, ecology and climate science.
+While Galaxy was started to allow non-bioinformaticians to analyze DNA sequencing data, it nowadays enables analysis tasks of many different domains including machine learning, ecology, climate science and  omics-type of analyses.
 Galaxy is easy to use because it is accessible via a web-browser and provides a graphical user interface which enables access to pre-installed tools and large computational resources.
 In Galaxy, all analyses are stored in so-called histories.
 The history keeps track of all the tools, tool versions and parameters that were used in the analysis.
 From such a history, a workflow can be extracted; this workflow can be used to easily repeat the analysis on different data.
 Both, histories and workflows can either be shared privately with colleagues or publicly, for example as part of a published manuscript.

 For more background information about Galaxy, have a look into the [Galaxy publication](https://academic.oup.com/nar/article/46/W1/W537/5001157).
-The very technical details about technologies that enable reproducible analyses within Galaxy are described in this [publication](https://www.sciencedirect.com/science/article/pii/S2405471218301406).
+In depth technical details about technologies that enable reproducible analyses within Galaxy are described in this [publication](https://www.sciencedirect.com/science/article/pii/S2405471218301406).

 > ### Agenda